 Explicitly, the ResQLink+ has no option for non-emergency messaging.
 The design and intention of the COSPAS-SARSAT network is for emergency use only.

 There was a time that you could test these devices for functionality using the COSPAS-SARSAT, which involved sending a non-emergency message from the device to the network.
 For a subscription fee of $40 a year, via ACR's 406Link service, ACR would send notification of a successful device test to one email address and one cell phone of your choosing.
 They call these "self-test notifications."
 For a higher subscription fee and a slightly different test procedure (read the manual for details) you could include up to five emails and cell numbers.
 You can also customize the message, which will contain a link to a map showing your location.

 However, as of August 2018, this service is suspended.
-So it's a mute point at the moment.
+So it's a moot point at the moment.
 ACR includes 406Link promotional materials with each device and on the web, so we hold out hope of the service returning.

 With their omission of certain verbiage, ACR was clear that the messaging "hack" was not the intended use of this device and service.
 They never called this a messaging service.
 It is a service for confirming the function of your device, via the device's test procedure.
 They state: